allengitpush/focal-hello-package/README.md

-if success , you would see the your focal_result folder is same as focal_result folder in this repository
+if success , you would see your focal_result folder is same as focal_result folder in this repository